 These applications enable dedicated maintenance teams to carry out tasks, such as asset tracking and monitoring, while on the move.
 In turn, this can bring about several benefits for businesses.

-The Rise of mobile CMMS
+The Rise and Importance of Mobile CMMS

 Most modern cloud-based CMMS solutions come equipped with mobile-friendly apps.
 This enables all asset data to be accessed over the internet using smartphones, tablets, laptops and desk-based computers.